Quality control

 If you are working with studies for which you are not a Data Manager, you can still follow many of the steps above to assess data prior to use.
 Here are two common situations related to QC checking:

 • You want to ignore filtering done within Movebank.
 In some cases you might want to apply your own filtering procedures outside of Movebank.
-For example, you might need to apply consistent procedures across many datasets, or want to use less restrictive settings to retain and use more locations than were desired by the owner for their original use.
-You might also want to see the full dataset with outlier-related attributes.
-In this case, you should download the data from the Studies page and check the box next to include points marked as outliers.
+For example, you might need to apply consistent procedures across many datasets, or want to use less restrictive settings to retain more data.
+To access the full dataset includig outliers, download the data from the Studies page and check the box next to include points marked as outliers.
 Events with visible = false will indicate records that are considered outliers.

 Data management and analysis